The mission of the massage therapy school at Northwestern Health Sciences University is:

 We prepare massage therapists who are committed to service and lifelong learning, and who are qualified to practice both independently and as members of integrated healthcare teams.

-Graduates of Northwestern's Massage Therapy Program will ground their work in scientific knowledge, clinical proficiency, and the highest standards of ethical and professional behavior.
+Graduates of NHWSU’s massage therapy program will ground their work in scientific knowledge, clinical proficiency, and the highest standards of ethical and professional behavior.

-In the late 1990’s, then Northwestern President Dr. John Allenburg envisioned transforming what was then a single college into a multi-program health sciences university including a school of massage therapy.
-What followed was the inception of a small program that quickly grew in size and impact.
+In the late 1990’s, then NWHSU President Dr. John Allenburg envisioned transforming what was then a single college into a multi-program health sciences university, including a school of massage therapy.

-In its first 10 years, the school established numerous clinical partnerships – expanding massage therapy into clinics, hospitals, social service agencies and rehabilitation centers.
-In that same period, the school graduated several hundred new massage therapists.
+- In its first 10 years, the school established numerous clinical partnerships – expanding massage therapy into clinics, hospitals, social service agencies and rehabilitation centers.